|

 no more than 5 minutes in the Kitchenaid.’

-In addition, even if the kneading time isn’t excessive, it appears
+In addition, even if the kneading time isn’t excessive,

 not to rise if it's overkneaded) if the dough gets too warm while it